 Before we can release any of your data, we must be sure of your identity.

-You must send a minimum of two original pieces of official identity documentation with your application which between them provides enough information to prove your name, date of birth, current address and signature.
+You must send a minimum of two original pieces of official identity documentation with your application which between them provide enough information to prove your name, date of birth, current address and signature.

 Examples of this are:

-If you feel that we have not satisfactorily addressed your concerns, you can then escalate them to the Information Commissioner’s Office via their website www.ico.org.uk or in writing to:
+If you feel that we have not satisfactorily addressed your concerns, you can then escalate it to the Information Commissioner’s OfficeOpens in a new window via their website or in writing to;

 Information Commissioner’s Office

-Please note – we retain subject access information for a maximum of 6 months in case of any concerns raised.
-After 6 months the copy of the subject access information is securely destroyed.
+Please note – we retain subject access information for a maximum of six months in case of any concerns raised.
+After those six months the copy of the subject access information is securely destroyed.